lfernandez55/vue_flask_project/api/README.md

 http://127.0.0.1:5000/api/admin/role

 ------------------------------------------------------------------------------
+11.
 General desc: Deletes a role
 Request headers: Basic auth with token*, and role object with id
 Returns: {'operation': 'success'}
 DELETE
 http://127.0.0.1:5000/api/admin/role

 *Basic auth with token requires token and random string.
+See webapp/store/modules/admin.js and webapp/store/modules/auth.js
+to see how to create a valid auth request with a token in fetch